-The consolidated financial statements of Radio One, Inc. and subsidiaries as of December 31, 1999 and 2000, and for each of the years in the three-year period ended December 31, 2000, incorporated by reference in this prospectus have been audited by Arthur Andersen LLP, independent public accountants, as stated in their report appearing herein.
+The consolidated financial statements of Radio One, Inc. and subsidiaries as of December 31, 1999 and 2000, and for each of the years in the three-year period ended December 31, 2000, incorporated by reference in this prospectus have been audited by Arthur Andersen LLP, independent public accountants, as indicated in their report with respect thereto, and included herein in reliance upon the authority of said firm as experts in giving said reports.

-The financial statements of selected operations of Clear Channel Communications as of December 31, 1998 and 1999, and for each of the years in the three-year period ended December 31, 1999 incorporated by reference in this prospectus have been audited by Arthur Andersen, LLP, independent public accountants, as stated in their report appearing herein.
+The financial statements of selected operations of Clear Channel Communications as of December 31, 1998 and 1999, and for each of the years in the three-year period ended December 31, 1999 incorporated by reference in this prospectus have been audited by Arthur Andersen, LLP, independent public accountants, as indicated in their report with respect thereto, and included herein in reliance upon the authority of said firm as experts in giving said reports.

-The financial statements of selected operations of AMFM, Inc. as of December 31, 1998 and 1999, and for each of the years in the three-year period ended December 31, 1999, incorporated by reference in this prospectus have been audited by Arthur Andersen, LLP, independent public accountants, as stated in their report with respect thereto appearing herein.
+The financial statements of selected operations of AMFM, Inc. as of December 31, 1998 and 1999, and for each of the years in the three-year period ended December 31, 1999, incorporated by reference in this prospectus have been audited by Arthur Andersen, LLP, independent public accountants, as indicated in their report with respect thereto, and included herein in reliance upon the authority of said firm as experts in giving said reports.

-The financial statements of Blue Chip Broadcasting, Inc. and subsidiaries as of December 31, 2000 and 1999 and for each of the two years in the period ended December 31, 2000 incorporated by reference in this prospectus have been so included in reliance on the report of PricewaterhouseCoopers LLP, independent accountants, given on the authority of said firm as experts in auditing and accounting.
+The financial statements of Blue Chip Broadcasting, Inc. and subsidiaries as of December 31, 2000 and 1999 and for each of the two years in the period ended December 31, 2000 incorporated by reference in this prospectus by reference to pages 1-19 of Radio One Inc.'s Form 8-K/A dated April 9, 2001 have been so incorporated in reliance on the report of PricewaterhouseCoopers LLP, independent accountants, given on the authority of said firm as experts in auditing and accounting.

-The financial statements of Blue Chip Broadcasting Company and subsidiary as of December 31, 1998 and for the year then ended incorporated by reference in this prospectus have been audited by Clark, Schaefer, Hackett & Co., independent public accountants, as stated in their report appearing herein.
+The financial statements of Blue Chip Broadcast Company and subsidiary as of December 31, 1998 and for the year then ended incorporated by reference in this prospectus have been audited by Clark, Schaefer, Hackett & Co., independent public accountants, as indicated in their report with respect thereto, and included herein in reliance upon the authority of said firm as experts in giving said reports.